-In this article Los Angeles DUI Defense Lawyer discusses JUVENILE DUI PRIOR.
+In this article, Los Angeles DUI Defense Lawyer discusses JUVENILE DUI PRIORS.
 Click on the links below to go directly to your topic of interest.

 - PRIORABILITY OF A DRUNK DRIVING